GeekM4n/bbb-bbb/README.md

 # NOTE: This is an unsupported fork.
-If you are interested on the BigBlueButton-Greenlight project, please visit the official project page (https://github.com/bigbluebutton/bigbluebutton).
+If you are interested on the BigBlueButton project, please visit the official project page (https://github.com/bigbluebutton/bigbluebutton).

 ---